rghosh23/UCB-Mod2-Stock-Analysis/README.md

 **What are the advantages or disadvantages of refactoring code?**

 - *Advantages of refactoring code:*
-  - **efficiency:** One of the main reasons why we need to sometimes refactor code is to execute it more efficiently so that it provides the output quicker.
+  - **efficiency:** One of the main reasons why we need to refactor code is to execute it more efficiently so that it provides the output quicker.
 For example, in our refactoring we stored the data in arrays which is more efficient instead of reassigning variables after each loop
   - **readability:** Often refactoring usually makes the code more *readable* as the steps are easier or more logical.
-  - **improved functionality:** going over the same code a second time around sometimes also helps catch logical falacies that can lead to bugs, such as failing to account for any conditions that might cause the code to bug.
+  - **improved functionality:** going over the same code a second time around also helps catch logical falacies that can lead to bugs, such as failing to account for any conditions.
   - **universal:** Often it is easier to start coding based on one specific condition or dataset, and later refactoring the code so it can be applied to multiple different conditions or other datasets.
   - **reuse others' code:** Often it is easier to refactor code from trusted websites that others have written instead of working to write something from scratch.
 - *Disadvantages of refactoring code:*